meltinglava/rust_presentation/presentation.md

 Safe code
 ---

-These rules being enforced at compile time eliminates classes of memory bugs for beeing possible.
+These rules, enforced at compile time, eliminate entire classes of memory bugs from being possible.

 Example of bugs not possible:
 - Use after free
 - Double free
-- Dangeling pointers
+- Dangling pointers
 - Data races (with and without multi-threading)

 <!-- end_slide -->

 Rust enums